CollaboRateMgmt/CollaboRate/README.md

 # Software Testing, Maintenance and Customer Support

-We have not yet specified the detailed CollaboRate process for Software Testing, Maintenance and Customer Support projects.
+The CollaboRate tool does not yet specifically support Software Testing, Maintenance and Customer Support projects.
 But we can consider these processes to be subsets of Software Development processes.
-You can then derive your own process for these types of projects.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Mapping-Software-Testing,-Maintenance-and-Customer-Support-to-Software-Development) for more details.

 # Known limitations
 - What if an initial problem statement is more than 2000 characters?
 In that case, the customer or SPOCs will have to themselves do the initial task breakdown.
 They can then crowdsource descendant tasks.